BertrandAreal/pg_build_win/README.md

 version 2010 or 2012 of Visual Studio installed, additional steps are required to install the Windows SDK 7.1 correctly.
 See TROUBLESHOOTING.

+If installation fails, you might have a newer version of the Visual c++ 2010 runtime installed.
+See TROUBLESHOOTING.

 Download required tools
 =======================